seamusdemora/PiFormulae/ExternalDrives.md

     ├─mmcblk0p1 vfat   boot        5DB0-971B                            /boot
     └─mmcblk0p2 ext4   rootfs      060b57a8-62bd-4d48-a471-0d28466d1fbb /

 Which tells us that this device listed as `sda` must be the SanDisk 16GB thumb drive because it wasn't listed when we ran `lsblk` previously!
-And this result is interesting for at least two reasons:
+And this result is interesting for several reasons:

-1. I had just formatted this USB drive in my Mac as `FAT32` (`VFAT` wasn't even an option), and
+1. I had just formatted this USB drive in my Mac as `FAT32` (`VFAT` wasn't even an option),
-2. I did not specifically request two partitions, yet two partitions were created, `sda1` and `sda2`
+2. I did not specifically request two partitions, yet two partitions were created, `sda1` and `sda2`,
+3. the `MOUNTPOINT` column is empty for `sda` and its two partitions... why wasn't it `mount`ed?

+We must press on for the answers to these questions, and for our "enlightenment".

 So I re-formatted it again in my Mac as `exFAT`, re-inserted it into the RPi, and ran `lsblk --fs` again with this result: